Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 We decided to use all features (except those we initially dropped).
 Then tested the features practically to create the most accurate model, leveraging on the information from the correlation matrix.

-Priority features being those that have a strong correlation with the price
+Priority features are those that have a strong correlation with the price

 ## Regression Models
 ### Model 1.
 Analysis 1
 #### A Simple Linear Regression Model

 Simple Linear Regression Formula

+The feature used for this model is 'sqft_living' and the predictor variable, 'price'

 The formula for predicting the price (y) can be expressed as: y = β0 + β1 * sqft_living Where:

 β0 is the intercept